plandes/deepnlp/doc/md/clickbate.md

 The executor in the `Model` section sets `net_settings` to `classify_net_settings` to provide the top level text classification for the application using a BiLSTM+CRF.
-This model is provided in the `classify.conf` resource library in the `deepnlp` (this project), with little left to specify.
+This model is provided in the [classify resource library] in `deepnlp` (this project), with little left to specify.
 These remaining portions of the model that are specified are:

 * Dense output layer that connects the LSTM to the CRF and specifies the output